iesahin/xvc/book/src/ref/xvc-file-recheck.md

 ```

-This command has an alias [`xvc file checkout`](/ref/xvc-file-checkout.md) if you feel at home with Git terminology.
+This command has an alias [`xvc file checkout`](/ref/xvc-file-checkout.md) if you feel more at home with Git terminology.

 ## Examples

-Rechecking is analogous to [git checkout].
+Rechecking is analogous to [git checkout][https://git-scm.com/docs/git-checkout].
 It copies or links a cached file to the workspace.